mattfaluotico/ItsCalledAppleWatch/README.md

 ItsCalledAppleWatch
 ===================

- Watch or  Pay look silly.
-This extension turns them into Apple Watch or Apple Pay.
+Using  Watch and  Pay look silly.... this extension turns them into 'Apple Watch' or 'Apple Pay',respectively.

 Removes the unicode/ascii Apple symbol when used next to 'watch' or 'pay'.

-I have it set to just reddit.com for now.
+Right now it only changes the text on reddit.com, I can always add more.

 ## Installation